5 Tips to Cure Your 'Yips'

 In my experience high achievers have high standards, but also a loud critical voice inside that can be unsparingly harsh.

 I just pulled an old book off of my shelf, Zen Golf, Mastering the Mental Game.
-The author, Dr. Joe Parent, is talking about golf but this applies to our lives:
+The author, Dr. Joe Parent, is talking about golf but this applies to our business and personal lives.

 That’s the answer.
-If you develop something like the twisties or the yips in your life, work on clearing your mind.
+If you develop something like the yips in your life, work on clearing your mind.
 Because, remember, life is 95 percent mental…and five percent mental.